 Effective January 1, 2006, we adopted a Deferred Fee Plan.
 Under the terms of the Deferred Fee Plan, directors may elect to defer the receipt of cash and stock fees for their services as directors.
 Each director may elect the type and percentage of fees to be deferred.
 Deferred cash fees may be directed to a deferred cash account or a deferred stock account (or both).
 Deferred stock fees may only be directed to a deferred stock account.
 Elections to defer fees remain in force, unless amended or revoked within the required time periods.
 The deferred cash account will be credited with interest on the cash balance at the end of each calendar quarter.
 The interest rate is equal to the rate of interest payable by us on our revolving credit facility, as determined as of the first day of each calendar quarter.
 The deferred stock account will be credited with stock dividends (or with cash dividends that are converted to deferred stock credits pursuant to the plan).
 Distribution of a director's cash and stock accounts will begin on January 15 of the year following the directors' termination of all services with us or, in the case of a change of control (as defined in the Deferred Fee Plan), in a lump sum as soon as practicable following such change of control.
-Distributions from the deferred cash account will be made in shares of MaSTec's common stock.
+Distributions from the deferred cash account will be made in shares of MasTec's common stock.
 Distributions will either be made in a lump-sum payment or in up to five consecutive installments as elected by the director.
 The Deferred Fee Plan was amended and restated generally effective as of January 1, 2009 to comply with Section 409A of the Internal Revenue Code and to make certain other desired changes to the Plan.
-Pursuant to the restatement, participants were given the right to make an irrevocable election on or before December 1, 2008 to receive a lump sum distributions of the Director's deferred cash account and the vested portion of the Director's deferred stock account on the later of April 1, 2009 or the dates in which the deferred stock account would vest based upon the vesting schedule for each respective portion of the stock account.
+Pursuant to the restatement, participants were given the right to make an irrevocable election on or before December 1, 2008 to receive a lump sum distribution of the Director's deferred cash account and the vested portion of the Director's deferred stock account, on or about April 1, 2009, and to receive lump sum distributions of the non-vested portions, if any, of the Director's deferred stock account on the later of April 1, 2009 or the dates in which the deferred stock account would vest based upon the vesting schedule for each respective portion of the stock account.